xstolle/task-management/README.md

 npm run build:dev

 Task Management is a single page web application.
 The Task management component is consist of three components: Task Nav component, Task List component and Task Detail component.
 The Task Service provides all data access from the components.

+run the application in Google Chrome and Firefox.